quitesimpleorg/exile.h/README.md

 a first impression.

 system() is used to keep the example C code short.
 It also demonstrates that subprocesses are also subject to restrictions imposed by exile.h.

+While the example show different features separately, it is generally possible to combine those.

 ### Filesystem isolation
 ```c